saturnone1/OpenCV_study/ImageProcessing/10_HoughLine.md

 theta   The resolution of the parameter θ in radians.
 We use 1 degree (CV_PI/180) threshold   The minimum number of intersections to "*detect*" a line srn   For the multi-scale Hough transform, it is a divisor for the distance resolution rho   The coarse accumulator distance resolution is rho and the accurate accumulator resolution is rho/srn.
 If both srn=0 and stn=0 , the classical Hough transform is used.
-Otherwise, both these parameters should be positive.
-stn: For the multi-scale Hough transform, it is a divisor for the distance resolution theta. min_theta   For standard and multi-scale Hough transform, minimum angle to check for lines.
+Otherwise, both these parameters should be positive. stn   For the multi-scale Hough transform, it is a divisor for the distance resolution theta. min_theta   For standard and multi-scale Hough transform, minimum angle to check for lines.
 Must fall between 0 and max_theta. max_theta   For standard and multi-scale Hough transform, maximum angle to check for lines.
 Must fall between min_theta and CV_PI.
 ```